DitchtheBox/ditchthebox/README.md

 ditchthebox
 ===========
-Hi I'm learning github swoot woop
+Hi I'm learning github.
+And I just learned to pull and push.